Feo's Stuff HORROR / THRILLER

 What is the UNFAIR RACIAL CLICHÉ ALERT?
 Check it out first, then you'll understand the rest of this.

 Would it surprise you to know that KING KONG gets no URCA?
 In fact, its amazing how, for its time, KING KONG is as tolerant of other folks regardless of skin color.
-Charlie, the Chinese cook, speaks broken English, but the crew don't look down on him for it and Ann talks to him as an equal.
+Charlie, the Chinese cook, speaks broken English, but the crew don't look down on him for it, Ann talks to him as an equal, and he's not a comedy relief idiot.
 Until the natives kidnap Ann and give her to Kong, Carl, the Captain, and the crew are respectful of the Skull Island natives.

 Continued at URCA/KingKong Page.